brightsign/dev-cookbook/examples/autorun-zip-package/README.md

 -   **Brand Visibility**: Your CMS appears in the BrightSign partner selector
 -   **Faster Onboarding**: Minimal steps from unboxing to pairing screen
 -   **Qualified Partner Status**: Join the BrightSign partner ecosystem
+-   **Free BSN.control Access**: Your customers and your team gain free access to BSN.control for remote connectivity

 ## Hosting autorun.zip